zcentric/vector-operator/docs/vector-crd.md

 ### Optional Fields

+- `imagePullSecrets`: List of references to secrets for pulling the Vector image from private registries
+  - `name`: Name of the secret containing registry credentials

 - `api`: Configuration for Vector's API server
   - `address`: The address to bind the API server to
   - `enabled`: Whether to enable the API server